qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 title: Recruiting for PhD, MPhil, RA/Postdoc Positions in HCI & XR @ Information Hub, HKUST(GZ)
 permalink: /recruitment/
 ---
 From October 2025, I will join <a href="https://www.hkust-gz.edu.cn/">HKUST(GZ)</a> as a Tenure-Track Assistant Professor affiliated with <a href="https://cma.hkust-gz.edu.cn/"> Thrust of Computational Media and Arts (CMA)</a> and <a href="https://iott.hkust-gz.edu.cn/"> Thrust of Internet of Things (IoT)</a> of the <a href="https://infh.hkust-gz.edu.cn/">Information Hub</a>.
 I have multiple open PhD positions along with Research Assistant and Postdoc opportunities for applicants at varying stages of study.
-I am also looking to advise MPhil research projects.
+I am also looking to advise group and individual MPhil research projects.
 Potential topics include:
 - Interaction Techniques for Next-Gen XR Devices
 - Novel Interaction Combining XR and IoT Devices
 - AI-assisted Interaction with XR Mirrors
-- Theoretical and Historical Reflections on Interaction Design Concepts and Principles
+- Theoretical and Historical Reflections on Interaction Design Concepts

 # Requirements